Scalable Generalised Accuracy Estimation for Multisource Register-based Official Statistics: Discussion and Conclusion

 The GMSE has notable advantages.
-First, the proposed measure results in a more comprehensive and highly transparent solution as it explicitly considers the uncertainty deriving from various factors that influence the inferential process used to construct the estimates from the register.
-Second, because of this, it is characterised by greater robustness in the event of model failures and long-term stability: the measure will only change if the data generation model—based on the auxiliary variables—undergoes significant alterations or if the sampling design of the dataset used for predictions changes.
-Third, in terms of its computational aspects, the GMSE is user-friendly and allows for on-the-fly release of statistical estimates along with the associated accuracy measurements.
+The proposed measure results in a more comprehensive and highly transparent solution as it explicitly considers the uncertainty deriving from various factors that influence the inferential process used to construct the estimates from the register.
+In terms of its computational aspects, the GMSE is user-friendly and allows for on-the-fly release of statistical estimates along with the associated accuracy measurements.
 Once the estimates of the unknown model parameters are obtained, the computation of the GMSE is straightforward, easy to use and communicate to users.
 This makes it an ideal tool for safeguarding impartiality and equal access, while adhering to a fundamental principle of official statistics that asserts that these \emph{``have to be available to all users, i.e. they have to be public.''}~\citep{bruengger2008should}.

-The primary barrier to the widespread use of GMSE is the foundational work of methodological statisticians in deriving linearised forms of the working and predictive model, a well-known challenge in the second class of accuracy estimation approaches.
-An important consideration is for predictions made without explicitly assuming a statistical model.
-While this may be sometimes the case, such exploitation is beneficial for enhancing the transparency of the statistical processes used to create the registers.
-We also note that our proposed method can be extended to predictions generated by artificial intelligence.
-For instance, the Explainable AI approach allows one to locally approximate complex AI prediction functions (or ``black-box'' models) using simpler and more interpretable models~\citep{confalonieri2021historical}.
-Nevertheless, this area requires further theoretical exploration and empirical analysis.
-In the case of model-free predictions, an interesting direction to explore the field of conformal prediction and its finite-sample validity in exchangeable data~\citep{vovk2005algorithmic}.